Using the location condition in a Conditional Access policy

 Sign-ins from IPv6 addresses cannot be mapped to countries or regions, and are considered unknown areas.
 Only IPv4 addresses can be mapped to countries or regions.

-Include unknown areas
+Include unknown countries/regions

 Some IP addresses are not mapped to a specific country or region, including all IPv6 addresses.
-To capture these IP locations, check the box Include unknown areas when defining a location.
+To capture these IP locations, check the box Include unknown countries/regions when defining a geographic location.
 This option allows you to choose if these IP addresses should be included in the named location.
 Use this setting when the policy using the named location should apply to unknown locations.

 Configure MFA trusted IPs